xtofh44/Picofocus/README.md

 First development of this little code in micropython:

-The purpose is to drive a stepper motor with a raspberry pico w with stepper motor driver A4899 to control the focuser of a telescope or whatever you want that need to move in and out there are 2 different speeds slow/fast (lent/rapide  yes I'm french:)))
+The purpose is to drive a stepper motor with a raspberry pico w with stepper motor driver A4899 to control the focuser of a telescope or whatever you want that need to move in and out.

+there are 2 different speeds slow/fast (lent/rapide  yes I'm french:)))

 2 mmomentary push button for IN and OUT